wolfSSL/wolfssl-examples/certgen/README.md

 ./custom_ext_callback newCert.der
 ```

-For independent verfication of the presence of the extensions, you can
+For independent verification of the presence of the extensions, you can
 pretty-print the certificates using `openssl`:

 ```